Operation and characterization of a windowless gas jet target in high-intensity electron beams: Characterization of the gas jet

 with the 4-momenta $k_e$ of the incoming electron (given by the beam), $k_e'$ of the scattered electron (reconstructed by the spectrometer data), and $p_p$ of the initial proton (assumed to be at rest), can be reconstructed event-wise for selecting elastic scattering events.
 For elastic e-p scattering, it peaks at the proton mass $m_p$, with radiative effects resulting in a radiative tail at larger values.
 Scattering events originating at the nozzle exit and the catcher entrance were removed by identifying the elastic e-p scattering events in the missing mass spectrum.

 For each vertex position, the number of elastic e-p scattering events was determined as a function of the scattering angle and corrected for the spectrometer acceptances from simulations.
 The luminosity for the measured integrated beam current at each vertex position was then extracted by scaling the count rate to the known cross section~\cite{Bernauer:2010}.
 After correcting for the wobbler displacement function, the areal thickness profile was calculated, see the lower panel of Fig.~\ref{fig:Profile2018}.
-It exhibits a Gaussian shape, from which peak position, maximum, and width as well as the background contribution were extracted.
+It exhibits a Gaussian shape, from which a constant background contribution ($\unit[(0.23 \pm 0.01)\cdot 10^{18}]{atoms/cm^2}$), which corresponds to the scattering on residual gas inside the scattering chamber, the peak position, the peak maximum ($\unit[(0.91 \pm 0.03)\cdot 10^{18}]{atoms/cm^2}$ above background) as well as the peak width ($\sigma=\unit[(0.833 \pm 0.024)]{mm}$) were extracted.
+With a target length acceptance along the beamline of approximately $\unit[5]{cm} / \sin(\theta_{\text B}) = \unit[19]{cm}$ for the spectrometer angle $\theta_{\text B}=15^\circ$ and assuming an axially symmetric gas jet beam, a volume density of $\unit[(4.3 \pm 0.2)\cdot 10^{18}]{atoms/cm^3}$ at the jet center with a background gas density on a $\unit[1\cdot 10^{16}]{atoms/cm^3}$ level is estimated.